I’m confident that the films I’m seeing at the 60th BFI London Film Festival will soon be known as FOUR MARVELLOUS NEW MOVIES BOUND FOR GLORY.

 U.K. release date: 13 January 2017 – director Kenneth Lonergan; stars Casey Affleck, Michelle Williams, and Lucas Hedges.

-The new film from fantastically talented writer/director Kenneth Lonergan.
+The new film by the fantastically talented writer/director Kenneth Lonergan.
 It’s only his third movie following his universally praised debut, You Can Count on Me (2000) which launched the careers of Mark Ruffalo and Laura Linney.
 And the much more mixed reception but no less brilliant Margaret (2011) which saw the superb Anna Paquin leading a brilliant cast – including Matt Damon, Mark Ruffalo, Jean Reno and Allison Janney – in the title role.
 Here we see what’s been heralded as a career-best performance from Casey Affleck (in a role apparently originally intended for Matt Damon) as Lee Chandler, a Boston-based janitor, whose life changes beyond all recognition when he receives some devastating news that pulls him back to his old hometown.
 There he wrestles with his past, principally in the form of his ex-wife (another powerhouse turn from Michelle Williams) and his future, the nephew he now needs to care for (a sparky, talented performance from newcomer Lucas Hedges).
 A film by Lonergan is now an event which is part of the reason I chose it but the movie just sounds amazing.

 UK release date: 25 November – director Jim Jarmusch; stars Adam Driver and Golshifteh Farahani.